Arden-Arcade, California

 Arden-Arcade is a census-designated place (CDP) in Sacramento County, California, United States.
 The population was 94,659 at the 2020 census, making it the second most populous census-designated place in California.
 It is east of the city of Sacramento and west of the community of Carmichael.

-Arden-Arcade is a principal locality of the Sacramento-Arden-Arcade-Roseville Metropolitan Statistical Area.
+Arden-Arcade is a principal locality of the Sacramento metropolitan area.

 History

 The first residents of what would become the Arden-Arcade area were the Nisenan, an indigenous people of the horizon period with their own language, culture, and social order.

 The land was originally part of a Mexican land grant deeded to John Sutter, the Rancho del Paso grant was negotiated from the Mexican governor by Sutter.
 On August 10, 1843 Sutter then deeded the Rancho Del Paso to Eliab and Hiram Grimes and John Sinclair.
 Samuel Norris was the next owner of Rancho del Paso, then James Haggin.
 From 1862 to 1905, James Ben Ali Haggin owned the Rancho, where he became known for breeding race horses.
 One of the horses bred on the Rancho, Ben Ali, won the 12th Kentucky Derby in world record time 1886.
-To ship his horses, Haggin built a railroad spur from his northern paddocks (approximately where today's Hagginwood Golf Course is) toward the current Union Pacific railroad tracks, northeast of the present-day Capitol City Freeway along the beginnings of Arcade Boulevard.
-On that site, Haggin's staff built 24 barns with 64 stalls each plus some out buildings.
+To ship his horses, Haggin built a railroad spur from his northern paddocks (approximately where today's Hagginwood Golf Course is) toward the current Union Pacific railroad tracks, northeast of the present-day Capital City Freeway along the beginnings of Arcade Boulevard.
+On that site, Haggin's staff built 24 barns with 64 stalls each plus some outbuildings.
 It was there that he would ship his horses mostly to Kentucky, some eventually shipping around the world.

 “Arden" most likely comes from the fact that Orlando Robertson, the owner of the Rancho and a developer after Haggin, was originally from Arden Hills, Minnesota.
-As for “Arcade,” Haggin had located the headquarters alongside the major creek that ran through the Rancho (now off Arcade Boulevard, in the South Hagginwood neighborhood of Northern Sacramento), the place name for which being designated "Arcade," after the "arcade" of the limbs to a string of shade-giving native oak trees there.
+As for “Arcade,” Haggin had located the headquarters alongside the major creek that ran through the Rancho (now off Arcade Boulevard, in the South Hagginwood neighborhood of Northern Sacramento).
+The creek's name derives from the "arcade" of tree limbs belonging to a string of shade-giving native oak trees over the waterway.
 The remnants of the majestic trees can still be seen though some are dead stumps.
 (In architecture, an arcade is a number of arches supporting a wall.)